Solo User Guide

 • Create persistent volumes if needed

-# connect to the cluster you created in a previous command
+# Connect to the cluster you created in a previous command

 solo cluster-ref config connect --cluster-ref kind-${SOLO_CLUSTER_NAME} --context kind-${SOLO_CLUSTER_NAME}

-#create the deployment
+# Create the deployment

 solo deployment config create -n "${SOLO_NAMESPACE}" --deployment "${SOLO_DEPLOYMENT}"